RemoteTechnologiesGroup/RemoteTech/guide/comp.md

 The other attitude options, which don't work with the six direction buttons, are:

 KILL
 :   this attempts to hold the ship in a fixed direction.
-While less subtle than SAS, it is useful for maintaining attitude in the middle of a sequence, because SAS can't run while the flight computer is running any attitude control commands.
+It is useful for maintaining attitude in the middle of a sequence.

 NODE
 :   this attempts to face the direction required for the next maneuver node.